nbeaver/why-linux-is-better/README.rst

 .. _falsely attribute: http://www.combofix.org/suspect-a-malware-infection-heres-the-right-way-to-remove-it.php
 .. _software misbehavior to malware: http://lifehacker.com/5958001/the-5-biggest-myths-about-slow-pcs-and-how-you-can-actually-fix-them

-Some users may even attribute problems arising from failing hardware to malware instead.
+Some users may even attribute problems arising from failing hardware to malware.

 This also has consequences for developers.
 Because few Linux users experience problems due to malware, they will report bugs caused by the actual applications, not ones caused by malware.

-Linux has a better security model which uses secure package installation by default, but allows installing software from other sources as well, unlike the overly restrictive app-store model.
+Most Linux distributions have a better security model which uses secure package installation by default, but allows installing software from other sources as well, unlike the overly restrictive app-store model seen in more recent versions of Windows.

 Finally, because Linux is a ubiquitous server operating system, its security is under constant attack,